 All of our teachers are graduates or equivalent with qualifications and experience in teaching English as a foreign language.

 On our General English Course we teach all levels from Elementary (A1) to Advanced (C1).
 Other courses vary and details can be found here.
 We only accept Beginners (A0) on one-to-one courses.

 Lessons on all courses are designed to involve all the students in a class.
 We focus on spoken English and the correct use of language.
 The atmosphere in the classroom is relaxed and informal as this encourages all our students to take an active part in the lessons.

 In the General English School, which is English in Chester's main administration centre, there are 14 classrooms which can accommodate 150 students.
 There is also a computer room, self-access centre, common room, coffee room and patio-garden.
 In the Language Training Centre there are 7 classrooms and a maximum of 35 students.
 The centre has its own lounge with coffee area and a computer room.
 More information about our facilities

 e-Chester is an online learning platform.
-Students on General English, 25+, Examination Courses and Development Courses for Teachers have access to e-Chester from the moment they enrol.
+Students on General English, 25+ and Examination Courses have access to e-Chester from the moment they enrol.
 They can access their study plan for 6 months after their course finishes, and can continue to use the rest of the site indefinitely.
 The service is completely free and includes a library of lessons for extra practice, a weekly news-based task, a personalised study plan, a social networking page and a lot of useful information about your stay in Chester.